samsung-cnct/kraken/README.md

 ./kraken
 ```

+#### Asset changes
+Asset are stored in the `/data` directory of this project's directory.
+Any changes made to files will only take if you
+follow the steps below:

+* Run `go-bindata data/`.
+* Move the generated `bindata.go` file to the /cmd directory.
+* Commit the changes.

+The process above should and will be automated in a later date.

 ## Cutting a release

 * Install github-release from https://github.com/c4milo/github-release
 * Create a github personal access token with repo read/write permissions and export it as GITHUB_TOKEN
 * Adjust VERSION and TYPE variables in the [Makefile](Makefile) as needed or set them as command line parmaters to `make`
 * Run ```make release``` or with paramaters ```make release VERSION=v0.1```